It’s essential that teachers include within their virtual lesson plans brain breaks for online learning.

 Challenge students to simply step away from the computer screen and remain silent for a few moments.

 They can put their heads down or walk about the house.
-Add a bit of mellow music to set the stage and calm the mood.
+Add a bit of soft music to set the stage and calm the mood.

 Crank up the volume of their favorite song, and have them sing along while moving to the grooves.